TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 1/Hebrews 1.12.md

 ---

-And as a mantle shalt thou roll them up, As a garment, and they shall be changed: But thou art the same, And thy years shall not fail.
+As a mantle, you will roll them up, and they will be changed; but you are the same.
+Your years will not fail."